 I’m an audiobook addict, and I believe everyone should at least try audiobooks.
 They are a great way to get through mundane tasks and long commutes, and they help you to connect with a book on another level.
 Audible is a great service where you can get (audio) books online for less money.

-If you are a member, you get one credit (which can be redeemed for one book) a month for $14.95, which is usually much less than the retail price, as well as access to the Audible Plus catalog at no extra cost, as well as 30% off additional book purchases.
-They also run a daily deal on one book per day (usually around $2.95) and periodic sales on a variety of books where you can stock up on books for around $5.00 each.
+If you are a member, you get one credit (which can be redeemed for one book) a month, which is usually much less than the retail price, as well as access to the Audible Plus catalog at no extra cost, as well as 30% off additional book purchases.
+They also run a daily deal on one book per day and periodic sales on a variety of books where you can stock up on books at lower prices.

 The service is really easy to use.
-And if you don’t like a book for whatever reason, you can easily return it, and you can cancel your membership at any time.
+And if you don’t like a book for whatever reason, you can easily return it, and you can cancel your membership anytime.
 Audible is an absolute must for my reading life, and I have found that I have saved a lot of money overall on books by using Audible.

 Special Offer: Try Audible and get 2 free audio books.